farmfreshmeat/alterfacts/README.md

 > from the rolls.
 A name can also be removed if election officials verify that the individual has died, moved
 > to another jurisdiction or is not allowed to vote for some other reason.

+#### steve bannon is registered in two places, and one of them may be illegal

-**"[Trump's senior advisor] Steve Bannon is registered to vote in two states"** - via [The Guardian](https://www.theguardian.com/us-news/2017/jan/25/steve-bannon-voter-registration-trump-election-voter-fraud)
+"[Trump's senior advisor] Steve Bannon is registered to vote in two states" - via [The Guardian](https://www.theguardian.com/us-news/2017/jan/25/steve-bannon-voter-registration-trump-election-voter-fraud)

+"Donald Trump adviser Stephen Bannon is registered to vote in two states – which US President wrongly calls voter fraud" -- via [The Independent](http://www.independent.co.uk/news/world/americas/donald-trump-steve-bannon-white-house-chief-strategy-adviser-registered-vote-two-states-voter-fraud-a7546146.html)

+> Stephen Bannon registered to vote in New York prior to the election, but he still is registered to vote in
+> Florida.
+He cast only one ballot in New York.

+> Florida state records show that Mr Bannon is registered at the home of a former Breitbart colleague, Andy
+> Badolato.
+It remains unclear whether Mr Bannon actually lived at the property – a requirement of Florida
+> registration rules – at the time of his registration.